-The U.S. Department of Health and Human Services' website is located at www.hhs.gov and provides answers to frequently asked questions regarding HIPAA privacy compliance.
+The U.S. Department of Health and Human Services Office of Civil Rights website is located at www.hhs.gov/ocr/hipaa and provides answers to frequently asked questions regarding HIPAA privacy compliance.

-However, because HIPAA's privacy standards are so complex and detailed, plan sponsors should consult with legal counsel to ensure proper and complete HIPAA compliance.
+However, because the HIPAA privacy and security standards are so complex and detailed, plan sponsors should consult with legal counsel to ensure proper and complete HIPAA compliance.